Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 A-list talent hesitant to work with them

 Variety reported that A-list talent and directors had become hesitant to work with the pair, citing shifting perceptions in the industry.
-This is the claim that is hardest to verify but most consequential for the future of Archewell Productions if true.
+This is the hardest claim to verify but most consequential for Archewell Productions going forward.
 A production company without a talent pipeline cannot make prestige content.
 The scripted slate — which produced zero launched projects in six years, including the scrapped animated series Pearl — suggests that whatever the cause, the creative development side of the operation has been substantially less productive than the documentary and lifestyle sides.

 Will tolerate: Ego, vanity, difficult personalities, high maintenance, unreasonable requests, and chaos — as long as the product is undeniable enough to justify the atmosphere.

 Will not tolerate forever: A difficult atmosphere attached to output that stops justifying the trouble.
 The moment the creative output stops being proportionate to the management required, the cost-benefit calculation flips.
-The industry's shift from Sarandos's "overly dismissed" to insiders' "we're done" happened in twelve months.
+Sarandos went from "overly dismissed" to insiders saying "we're done" in twelve months.
 The content was not undeniable enough to hold the room.

 The Real Problem Was Never One Meeting

-The specific anecdotes in the Variety piece generated most of the coverage.
+The specific anecdotes generated most of the coverage.
 They are the shareable, screenshot-able, argument-generating portions of the story.
 But they are not the actual story.
 They are the texture of a larger structural failure that was always going to produce a Variety piece eventually.

 The real problem is this: Meghan Markle spent years overestimating how much of her post-royal fame could be converted into lasting entertainment power.
 And Netflix spent years hoping the second act would eventually materialise into something proportionate to the first.